the-doctor1994/team-heart-of-gold/docs/fspec/functional_specification.md

 ###**Philron Hozier**   - Frontend/UI

 <b>Bio:</b> Philron is currently a Junior at UMass Amherst pursuing a BS Computer Science degree.
-He is interested in CS is the design of software and user experience.
+My attraction to design is what drives my interests in user interface, software development and the user's experience.
 This developer has past experience developing two, rather small, mobile applications in Objective-C for iOS (teacher absentee app, music lyric app).

 ###**Main Khan**        - Networking/Data Parsing